-VPN users may or may not have heard the terms “5 eyes”, “9 eyes”, or “14 eyes” by now, but most just know that it’s something bad.
+VPN users may or may not have heard the terms “5 Eyes”, “9 Eyes”, or “14 Eyes” by now, but most just know that it’s something bad.
 To help you understand just what exactly this can mean for your VPN provider, we have decided to break things down for you.

-The 5 eyes countries are the foundation of this network.
-They are derived from the UKUSA Agreement, which is essentially an agreement to collect, analyze, and share intelligence between these five countries.
-And though they have agreed not to spy on each other as enemies, they often spy on each other so that a particular country is not caught red-handed.
+Today, it has evolved beyond its military and diplomatic goals after the war to also become a global system for interception of private and commercial communications.
+Although these countries have agreed not to spy on each other as enemies, they often spy on each other so that a particular country is not caught red-handed.
 For example, if it is against the law for the U.S government to spy on its own citizens, they might ask the U.K government to do that for them.
-Here are the 5 eyes:
+Here are the 5 Eyes nations:

 Why not use a VPN provider in the Fourteen Eyes?

 Online privacy experts such as privacytools.io recommend staying away from VPN providers based in the Fourteen Eyes, especially within the U.S. In essence, the U.S government could go to a VPN provider and demand access to customer data.
 On top of that, they can also order the VPN company to not let it’s customers know that this is happening.